The Animation Process – Complete Step by Step Guide 2026

 Once we get your approval on the style frames and all the previous animation steps, it’s time to start working on the design of the different graphic assets.

-The illustration stage of the animation process can be done using traditional animation methods, such as the drawn animation technique, or using computer software such as Illustrator or Adobe Photoshop —or both!
-Which option you’ll go for will ultimately depend on the cartoon style you choose for your video.
+The illustration stage of the animation process can be done using traditional animation methods, such as the hand-drawn technique, or using computer software such as Illustrator or Adobe Photoshop —or both!

 When illustrating with digital tools, the artist can sketch their character and background ideas using different digital brushes provided by the software.
 They can work directly on the canvas or on separate layers to allow for quick adjustments and to easily undo or modify strokes.